-'Tabook' is a sweet 3-minute film about overcoming shame.
+'Tabook' is a sweet 3-minute film about overcoming sexual shame.
 It was chosen to be realized as part of an initiative to bring back shorts to Dutch cinemas.

 While browsing the bookstore 19-year-old Gwen is unexpectedly drawn to a volume of kinky erotica, earning her disapproving glares from the other customers.
 Will Gwen follow her deepest desires or will she let her embarrassment restrain her?